Generation-UK-I/powershell-IntroToScripting/Intro_to_PS.md

 ## If Statements

-If statements follow the same logic that we've used in Python and Bash
+If statements follow the same logic that we've used in Python and Bash.
+For these examples I've created a text file, added some data to it, and provided the absolute path to the file in the `$filePath` variable.
+You could also use a relative path if the file is in the same directory as your PS script.

 ```powershell
 $filePath = "G:\downloads\generation\courses\PS\SomeData.txt"